steveculshaw/brindlewoodbay/README.md

 Using classic left hand on the wall, head out into the maze ... and exit out in the backroom of the Golden Bull tavern.<br>

 #### 6th October

+We sit drowning our sorrows in the Golden Bull ... when Benny rolls in

+## All Clues

+* **CLUE:** an animal with more limbs than it should have ... the grey dog
+* **CLUE:** a circle of 8 boats
+* **CLUE:** a maple tree, with a few man-made holes in it, spaced like a flute, oozing blood
+* **CLUE:** the gonk is revealed to be a sign ... dead, underdeveloped siamese twin
+* **CLUE:** the manifest of the obelisk being raised
+* **CLUE:** the pamphlet pointing to the Many Handed Lord, and it will rise from the sea ... when the ritual comes, the chosen will ascend

 ## All Void Clues so far